-Summary of significant accounting policies and other explanatory information b) Arrangements where the Company is the lessor
+Summary of significant accounting policies and other explanatory information

+After the commencement date, the amount of lease liabilities is increased to reflect the accretion of interest and reduced for the lease payments made.
 The Company recognizes the amount of the re-measurement of lease liability as an adjustment to the right-of-use assets.
 Where the carrying amount of the right-of-use asset is reduced to zero and there is a further reduction in the measurement of the lease liability, the Company recognizes any remaining amount of the re-measurement in statement of profit and loss.

-Lease liability payments are classified as cash used in financing activities in the statement of cash flows.
+Lease liability payments are classified as cash used in financing activities in the statement of cashflows.